 Myth #6 Juicing gives you energy

-An extreme juice diet can in fact lead to a loss of energy because of the loss of glycogen stores of energy in the body.
+An extreme juice diet can in fact lead to a loss of energy.
+This is because of the depleted glycogen stores in the body.
 The body burns through these stores when it fasts, similar to those starting a Ketogenic diet.
 This process can result in low blood sugar which can lead to low energy, shakiness, headaches, and fatigue.
 It is dangerous for anyone who might have a predisposition for low blood sugar or blood pressure to begin this fast, as it might lead to development or worsening of these symptoms.

 If you already suffer from low energy and you hoped juicing might help you, instead try to make sure you are eating enough fruit and vegetables in your diet.